-BARCELONA, Spain -- A self-exiled businessman who claims to know the secrets of Egypt's ruling military says he's marshaling political groups to try to topple President Abdel-Fattah el-Sissi, despite the opposition movement's increasingly bleak prospects.
+BARCELONA, Spain -- A self-exiled businessman who claims to know the secrets of Egypt's ruling military says he is marshaling political groups to try to topple President Abdel-Fattah el-Sissi, despite the opposition movement's increasingly bleak prospects.

-Ali, 45, pitches himself as a former government insider who witnessed high-level corruption and large-scale misuse of funds as a contractor.
+Mohamed Ali, 45, pitches himself as a former government insider.
+Without offering evidence, he says he's witnessed high-level corruption and large-scale misuse of funds as a construction contractor for the military.

 Now Ali is on a media blitz, seeking to inject momentum into his cause.